Maclean's "Too Asian" controversy: Maclean's response and aftermath

 No apology has been offered by either Maclean's or Rogers Communications.
 Negotiations between Maclean's and Rogers Communications, and the Chinese Canadian National Council and the Chinese Canadian National Council Toronto Chapter were held, but those failed to yield an apology, as the magazine refused to acknowledge that the article was offensive.
 The magazine instead initially revised the piece's content.
 It then issued a clarification about the piece's content, changed the article's title twice, and issued an additional statement with the online version of the piece, stating that some of the content could be interpreted as offensive.
 Maclean's stated that they do not advocate race as a criterion in university admissions, and commended Asians in Canada for succeeding in universities on the basis of merit.
 Journalists Margaret Wente and Barbara Kay respectively sided with the magazine, stating that it initiated an important conversation that Canadians were afraid to have, and that the magazine, rather than those aggrieved, deserved an apology.

 In response, Professor Henry Yu of the University of British Columbia labelled Maclean's actions as a non-apology.
-John Miller, a former Professor of Journalism at Ryerson University, argued that the article was an example of poor journalism and Maclean's reply indicated that "the publication just doesn't seem to get it."
+John Miller, a former professor of Journalism at Ryerson University, argued that the article was an example of poor journalism and Maclean's reply indicated that "the publication just doesn't seem to get it."
 Journalist Jeet Heer articulated that, in dealing with the ordeal in the way that they did, both Maclean's and its supporters reflected Canada's inability to constructively talk about the reality of racism.
 Heer further noted that those who argued in favor of the article evaded acknowledging that it was evocative of racist stereotypes.

 Kenneth Whyte, then publisher of Maclean's, has since been promoted as the Head of Rogers' Publications.
 Nicholas Kohler, one of the authors of the article, is no longer on staff with the magazine.
 Stephanie Findlay, the second author and then an intern with the publication, moved on to an internship with the Toronto Star.
 The decision to hire Findlay by the Star was criticized by some, prompting doubt as to whether or not the Star was sincere in issuing an apology for a similar themed and timed article.
 Findlay is no longer with the Star.
 Dr. Susan R. Grosbeck, the Principal of Havergal College, publicly stated that Maclean's never confirmed that Alexandra and Rachel actually attended the school.
 Furthermore, a number of people interviewed by the authors expressed that they had either been misquoted, or that the authors were dishonest in their explanation of their opinions.

-To commemorate the year of activism that resulted from the article's publication, an event organized by the Solidarity Committee Against Anti-Asian Racism was held at the University of Toronto on November 17, 2011.